 Number of days worked ÷ 200 days

-Your Member Annual Statement is provided to you every summer.
-For most members, your statement will show how much service credit you’ve earned for the past fiscal year (April 1, 2017 – March 31, 2018).
-It will also show your total service credit as of March 31, 2018.
-Make sure to look it over to see how much service credit you’ve earned over your career.
-You can also check your Retirement Online account to find your service credit totals.
+You can also check your Member Annual Statement, which is provided every summer.
+For most members, your statement will show how much service credit you’ve earned for the past fiscal year (April 1, 2021 – March 31, 2022).
+It will also show your total service credit as of March 31, 2022.